Vellanakalude Nadu: Production

 Vellanakalude Nadu initially had a different screenplay which was supposed to be shot with actors such as Balan K. Nair, but just four days before the date of commencement of filming, Priyadarshan told Sreenivasan that he is not fully satisfied with the story and it needs to be changed.
 That day, the film's crew was staying at Maharani hotel in Kozhikode, a suggestion came that a story can be developed based on a scene in the short story collection Malgudi Days in which a road roller is pulled by an elephant.
 Sreenivasan was busy with the work of Ponmuttayidunna Tharavu in Guruvayur.
 Filming began without a screenplay, Sreenivasan told each day's scenes to be filmed via phone.

 Music

 The film has only one song, "Paaduvaan Ormakalail", sung by M. G. Sreekumar and Sujatha Mohan, with music done by M. G. Radhakrishnan and lyrics by Kaithapram Damodaran Namboothiri.

 Reception

-This film was a critical and commercial success, becoming one of the highest-grossing Malayalam films of the year.
-It completed over 200 days theatrical run.
+This film was a critical and commercial success and ran for over 150 days.
 The film's theme is noted for its still remaining relevance in the society.
 It is considered as a political satire on the municipal mafia and the ill-fated political system of governments.
 Mohanlal won the Kerala State Film Award – Special Jury Award for acting.